beatrizsmerino/naruto-sasuke-story/book/en/en_chapter_1.md

 "Yamashiro Aoba!"</br>
 "Yamashiro Aoba?"</br>
 "We went to Turtle Island in Kumogakure together!"</br>
 "Ohh!
 Yeah, right!
 Huh?
 What?
-You going to Turtle island again?"</br>
+You going to Turtle Island again?"</br>
 "Not that!
 I'm a messenger from the Hokage!"
 Aoba shouted out the main point, sensing a danger that the conversation would continue to go in this strange circle.</br>
 "From Master Kakashi?
 What's he say?"</br>
 "Earlier, intruders were detected by the barrier.
 They number thirty".</br>